tipi-build/docs/0359-ccache-storage-service.md

 aliases: [ ]
 ---

-While `cmake-re` is optimized for CMake-based builds, it can also operate as a compiler, linker and archiver driver — making it possible to integrate with `ccache` to provide an RE-API backend as remote shared cache.
+While `cmake-re` is optimized for CMake-based builds and automatically provides remote caching for cmake builds, it can also operate as a compiler, linker and archiver driver — making it possible to integrate with `ccache` to provide an RE-API backend as remote shared cache.

 Once installed `cmake-re` will provide the following tools as part of it's distribution folder.